 August 08, 2012; updated to Post-Mutiny builds and information.

-FAQ's, general tips and other advice, since they are useful.
+FAQ's, general tips and other advice, since these tend to be useful.

 And finally, the "Thanks!" section, because I do give credit when credit is due.
 Also includes an Author's note, since I did start working on this guide a while ago.